All Posts, General Encouragement, The Beauty of Scripture, Theological Things

 and delight yourselves in rich food.”

 Eat what is good.
 Delight yourselves in rich food.
 Delight yourselves!
 Does that sound like someone who’s looking to throw lightning bolts?
 No, THIS is the God we serve, the God who loves us: desiring for us to be fully satisfied, not hungry, not scavenging, not scraping by.
 Desiring for us to be delighted!
 He invites us to eat rich spiritual food.
-A feast!
+A feast, even!
 Delicious, inviting, satisfying.
-He provides the means for our souls to be fully, completely content — not because we white-knuckle our way to contentment, or because we fake it ‘til we make it, or because we just decide to be satisfied with less, but because He provides good, rich, filling, delightful food.
+He provides the means for our souls to be fully, completely content — not because we white-knuckle our way to contentment, or because we fake it ‘til we make it, or because we just decide to be satisfied with less, but because He provides good, rich, filling, delightful food — enough to more than make up for any other thing we might lack.
+Enough to truly satisfy.
 And what is our part?
 We must listen diligently.
 We must put our attention on Him.

 “Incline your ear, and come to Me;